maayanassraf/Segole/README.md

 - The workflow builds new image version (tagged as the new incremented version and latest) and pushes it to Docker Hub.
 - The workflow changes the `main.yaml` file, under the `deployment` directory, the `tag` variable to the new tag version generated
 & commit the changes to github for later use (when running ansible) in the deployment phase.

+For pushing new images to Docker Hub I have used my Docker Hub username & password as repository secret saved manually in the Github Repository configuration.

 > Note:
 > I chose to implement a CI workflow for creating new patch versions only (and not minor/major version)